 Thank you for your consideration.”

 I guarantee you if you called 10 life insurance agents you found on the internet, 8 of the 10 would have either quoted this man incorrectly during the first conversation, or would have just said they didn’t think he could qualify.
 If you’ve had a history of polycythemia or have an aneurism, or any other medical issue, give us a call.
 We’ll research your case thoroughly to help you find the most affordable and suitable policy for your life insurance needs.
-877-443-9467*Huntley Wealth Insurance and its representatives do not give legal or tax advice.
+877-443-9467*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.